Skip to content

 Development Environment

-• DEBUG=True: Enables Django's debug mode, providing detailed error pages and auto-reloading.
+• DEBUG=True: Enables Django's debug mode

 Production Environment